 Go grab a piece of paper and pen because I will have you keeping notes to narrow down your niche while we research different aspects of making the final decision for your niche.

-Write down your hobbies and favorite pastime, your dreams, and your desires.
-Take a look at the products you use in your house and everyday life.
-Look at your surroundings for ideas or products.
+Write down your hobbies and favorite pastime, your dreams, and your desires, and then look at the products you use in your house and everyday life.
+In addition, look at your surroundings for ideas or products.

 Examples:Gardening, Reading, Writing, Travel.

-Take some time to follow this task before we move onto the next step.
-I want you to start on the right path.
+Take some time to follow this task before we move onto the next step because I want you to start on the right path.

 Next, we will step on over to Amazon.

 Search for best selling items under the all departments tab.
 With this in the search bar, Amazon suggests other subcategories.